random-forests/tensorflow-workshop/extras/sentiment_analysis/tutorial.md

-Padding is a common practice when working with RNNs but is not mandatory when working with RNNs on TensorFlow and is not the most efficient approach to pad all the sequences to the same length, we're going into more details about more efficient approaches later in this tutorial .
+Padding is a common practice when working with RNNs but is not mandatory when working with RNNs on TensorFlow and is not the most efficient approach to pad all the sequences to the same length, we're going into more details about why this is not efficient and what are other more efficient approaches later in this tutorial.

 All characters were converted to lowercase and punctuation was removed for simplicity.